Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Numerical results

 Defining the pseudoscalar decay constants $F_P^a$ by \beq \Big\langle 0\Big|\bar q\gamma^\mu\gamma_5\frac{\lambda^a}{2}q\Big|P(p)\Big\rangle = i p^\mu F_P^a, \eeq with Gell-Mann matrices $\lambda^a$ and $\lambda^0=\sqrt{2/3}{\mathds{1}}_3$, we employ the singlet--octet two-angle mixing scheme~\cite{Feldmann:1998vh,Feldmann:1999uf,Escribano:2005qq} \beq

-\equiv , \eeq which overcomes the limitations of a one-angle scheme at leading order in the large-$N_c$ expansion.
+\equiv , \eeq which overcomes the limitations of a one-angle scheme at leading order in the chiral and large-$N_c$ expansion.
 To determine these mixing parameters using as input $F_{\etapp\gamma\gamma}$ from Eq.~\eqref{F_etagg_etapgg} and our superconvergence results for $\bar F_\text{asym}^{\etapp}$,

 we follow the strategy put forward in Ref.~\cite{Escribano:2015yup}.
 First, one has at next-to-leading order in large-$N_c$ ChPT~\cite{Feldmann:1998vh,Feldmann:1999uf,Escribano:2005qq} \beq F_8^2=\frac{4F_K^2-F_\pi^2}{3},\qquad F_0^2=\frac{2F_K^2+F_\pi^2}{3}+F_\pi^2\Lambda_1,\qquad F_8 F_0\sin(\theta_8-\theta_0)=-\frac{2\sqrt{2}}{3}\big(F_K^2-F_\pi^2\big). \eeq